 4. Hoka One One Bondi 7

-This shoe may make you feel like you’re walking on soft, springy clouds.
+There are certainly important difference between dedicated walking shoes and running shoes.
+That being said, many running shoes also make great walking shoes, and exhibit A is one of our favorite shoes, the Bondi.
+The 7th version of this shoe may make you feel like you’re walking on soft, springy clouds.
 It has a full-length EVA midsole that is responsive and comfortable.
 It provides both support and good energy return, so you’ll have a spring in your step.

 This is Hoka’s most cushioned shoe in their running shoe range, so when walking with it you’ll definitely feel the difference.
 The molded Ortholite footbed offers good support for high arches.
 You can add your own orthotic if you need to, for better support.
 Even the ankle collar is well-padded with memory foam for all-round comfort.

-As well as being very cushioned, they are also stable and sturdy, with TPU overlays and an internal heel counter to lock the heel in place.
+In addition to being very cushioned, they are also stable and sturdy, with TPU overlays and an internal heel counter to lock the heel in place.